Divorce Mediation Services in California: Expert Guidance for a New Beginning

 Once you’ve submitted to us the required pre-work and discovery items, the mediation process transitions to negotiations.

-Joe will meet with you and your spouse online – using Zoom - and guide you through a series of conversations encompassing the issues that need to be settled for your divorce.
-Each session lasts approximately 2-hours, and the number and timing of sessions are determined by the two of you and Joe.
-Depending greatly on the details of your divorce, and the complexity of the issues you face.
+Joe will meet with you and your spouse online – using Zoom – and guide you through a series of conversations encompassing the issues that need to be settled for your divorce.
+Each session lasts approximately 2-hours, and the number and timing of sessions are determined by the two of you and Joe – and depends greatly on the details of your divorce, and the complexity of the issues you face.

 If areas of disagreement arise in a mediation session, Joe will use his expertise in a variety of dispute resolution techniques to help you negotiate and reach agreement during the mediation on these topics.